 Sponsored by the Hopkins Alumni in Law Affinity and the Johns Hopkins Carey Business School

 Join us as our panel discusses the proposed new legislation aimed at dismantling corporate consolidation, which could have stark consequences for the tech industry.
 The key regulatory bodies tasked with overseeing tech giants, the Federal Trade Commission and the Justice Department's antitrust division, would receive more resources and power under the new legislation.
 This legislation, called the Competitive and Antitrust Law Enforcement Reform Act, would also create new standards for dominant companies trying to acquire nascent rivals.
 2021 could be a turning point in regulating the industry.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 MEET OUR MODERATOR